sagemath/sagetrac-mirror/src/doc/en/reference/references/index.rst

 ..
 [ChenDB] Eric Chen, Online database of two-weight codes,
             http://moodle.tec.hkr.se/~chen/research/2-weight-codes/search.php

 ..
+[Chu2007] Fan Chung, Random walks and local cuts in graphs, Linear Algebra
+             and its Applications 423 (2007), no. 1, 22–32.

+..
 [CK1999] David A. Cox and Sheldon Katz. *Mirror symmetry and
             algebraic geometry*, volume 68 of *Mathematical Surveys